ghazthiskc19/CRUD-BASIS-DATA/README.md

 ### Common Issues:

 1.  **Database Connection Error**
-   - Make sure SQL Server is running on the server
+    - Make sure SQL Server is running on the server (`RIFQI\\MSSQLSERVER01`).
-   - Ensure ODBC Driver 18 is installed
+    - Ensure **ODBC Driver 18 for SQL Server** is installed on your machine.
+    - Verify your connection setup by following the steps in the "Verifying Database Connection (Optional)" section above.
+If the test fails there, the issue is with the driver or server connection, not the Python code.
-   - Check if you can connect to the server using SSMS
+    - Check if you can connect to the server using SSMS with the provided credentials (`flaskuser`/`database_191025`).
+    - Verify network connectivity to the database server (e.g., can you ping the server machine).

 2.  **Module Not Found Error**
-   - Make sure virtual environment is activated
+    - Make sure virtual environment is activated.
-   - Run `pip install -r requirements.txt` again
+    - Run `pip install -r requirements.txt` again.

 3.  **Port Already in Use**
-   - Change the port in `app.py`
+    - Change the port in `app.py`.
-   - Or close the application using the port
+    - Or close the application using the port.

 ## Security Notes
-- Change the default admin password after first login
+- Change the default admin password after first login.
-- Keep your database credentials secure
+- Keep your database credentials secure.
-- Regularly update dependencies for security patches
+- Regularly update dependencies for security patches.

 ## Support
 If you encounter any issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section.
-2. Verify all prerequisites are installed
+2. Verify all prerequisites are installed (including the ODBC driver).
-3. Ensure you can connect to the database server
+3. Ensure you can connect to the database server using the methods described.
-4. Contact the system administrator for database access
+4. Contact the system administrator for database access if needed.